 Do not install unit in an indoor location.
-Do not locate air inlets near exhaust vents or other sources of contaminated air.
+Do not locate air inlets near exhaust vents, relief valves, or other sources of contaminated air.

-Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto unit.
+Although unit is weatherproof, avoid locations that permit water from higher level runoff and overhangs to fall onto the unit.

-Select a unit mounting system that provides adequate height to allow installation of condensate trap per requirements.
-Refer to Step 10 - Install External Condensate Trap and Line on page 14 for required trap dimensions.
+Select a unit mounting system that provides adequate height to allow for removal and disposal of frost and ice that will form during the heating-defrost mode as well as allow installation of condensate trap per requirements.
+Refer to Install External Condensate Trap and Line on page 14 - for required trap dimensions.